-One of the most happening beaches in South Goa, Colva beach is mainly renowned for its shopping and phenomenal nightlife.
-The beach is full of shacks and eating joints.
+One of the most happening beaches in South Goa, Colva beach is mainly renowned for its shacks and eating joints.
 The captivating Colva Beach, located in south Goa, 6 Km away from the city of Margao, is the most visited beach of Goa.
-Its 25 Km long coast, extending from Bogmalo in the north to Cabo de Rama in the south, has the powdery white sand and is flanked by swaying coconut trees that add to its beauty.
-It looks more stunning with shacks, nightclubs and souvenir stalls all around.
+Its 25 Km long coast, extending from Bogmalo in the north to Cabo de Rama in the south, has powdery white sand and is flanked by swaying coconut trees that add to its beauty.

-If you're looking for a beach in the South Goa away from the hustle bustle of the crowd with more space and solitude, Agonda beach is the right place for you.
+If you're looking for beaches in South Goa with more space and solitude, Agonda beach is the right place for you.
 With the clear blue water and coconut trees, this beach is a delight for nature lovers.
 The beach is not very popular among tourists and hence relatively quiet and less crowded.
-With the clear blue water and coconut trees, this beach is a delight for nature lovers.
-The beach is not very popular among tourists and hence relatively quiet and less crowded.
 Located in the picturesque village of Agonda in the state of Goa, this palm-fringed beach is also extremely popular as a nesting ground for olive ridley sea turtles.
-Unlike the famous Baga Beach and Calangute Beach, Agonda is one of those beaches where you can venture out for a leisurely walk along the beautiful coast.

 Bogmalo beach is situated near the village of Bogmalo in Goa.
 The beach is one of the cleanest in the area and is still safe from overcrowded tourist activities.
 Dotted with local eateries and knick-knack stalls, the beach has also started a diving school lately.
 The shallow waters near the shore and low tides of the sea encourage swimming and other sports.